abstract road

 The State dropped the DUI.

-The defendant was stopped for making a wide turn and almost striking an officer's patrol car.
-The officer noticed the defendant to have an odor of alcohol, slow speech, and red eyes.
-He admitted to having a couple of glasses of wine.
-According to the officer, he failed the roadside tests and was arrested for DUI.
-After his arrest, he blew a .125 and .121 in the breath machine.
+The defendant was found passed out in his car in a turning lane by police.
+Officers observed the defendant to have an odor of alcohol, watery eyes, and the defendant appeared very sleepy.
+According to the arresting officer, he failed the roadside tasks and was arrested for DUI.
+After his arrest, he blew a .133 and .129 in the breath machine.

 The State dropped the DUI.